 Purée in a food processor or a blender until smooth, in batches if needed.

-Return to the kettle over medium heat.
+Return to the pot on medium heat.
 In a small dish, combine 2 tablespoons of the fruit mixture with the cornstarch and then stir into the kettle.
 Gently cook until the mixture thickens slightly, about 10 minutes, stirring often.
 Chill.

 Shop Your Pantry First